ntpresby/ntpresby.github.io/README.md

-# ntpresby.github.io
+### ntpresby.github.io (ntpresby.org)

+---

 Website for North Texas Presbytery of the Presbyterian Church in America (PCA).

----

-URL: ntpresby.org